 During lunch in the cafeteria, students are expected to sit and eat, throw away all trash, and remain in the cafeteria until dismissed by an adult.
-Food that has been opened may not be taken from the cafeteria when opened.
+Food may not be taken from the cafeteria when opened.
+Food may not be taken from the cafeteria into the adjacent hallways or stairwells.
 Students may bring lunch or purchase lunch in the school cafeteria.
-Prices for lunch and a la carte items can be found on the District website or by calling the District Food and Nutrition Services Department.
+Prices for lunch and a la carte items can be found on the district website or by calling the District Food and Nutrition Services Department.